-The injection nozzle holes of 2, 3 and 4 holes are used with diesel, MOME and blends as fuels for the experimental investigation.
-The most important conclusions of experimental results and based on literature survey on mahua tree is summarized as follows:
+The injection nozzle holes of 2 and 3 holes are used with diesel, MOME and blends as fuels for the experimental investigation.
+The most important conclusions of experimental results is summarized as follows:

-- The mahua tree has much important of its each and every part for commercial uses such as preparing of alcohol and edible items from flowers, furniture's from wood, medicines from roots, bark, leaves, and fruits, biodiesel production from seeds.
-To acquire benefits from mahua tree, the plantation of mahua tree is very much essential in a future generation. - The properties of MME biodiesel were in the limits expect calorific value.
-The MME of other fuel properties were found to be higher than the diesel fuel.
-The chemical composition is more appreciable due to the O2 concentration present in MME. - The present investigation reveals that MOME biodiesel is perfectly suitable as an alternative fuel based on the chemical composition and physical properties. - The BTE increases with the increases in number of injector nozzle holes. - The SFC decreases with the increase in number of injector nozzle holes. - The HC and CO emissions were found to be lower for 3 hole injector as compared to 2 and 4 injector nozzle holes. - The NOX emissions were found to be increase as the number of injector nozzle holes increases.
+- The present investigation reveals that MOME biodiesel is perfectly suitable as an alternative fuel based on the chemical composition and physical properties. - The Brake thermal efficiency for three hole nozzle at full load was found increase and brake specific fuel consumption found decrease.
+The BTE increases with the increases in number of injector nozzle holes and the SFC decreases with the increase in number of injector nozzle holes. - The HC and CO emissions were found to be lower for 3 hole injector as compared to 2 hole injector nozzle. - The NOX emissions were found to be increase as the number of injector nozzle holes increases.

 At present scenario environmental protection is more important than fuel economy.
 So, decreasing the emission is the primary concern which require moderate injection nozzle hole for a light duty diesel engine.
-Hence, from the above results it is concluded that nozzle which is having 4 holes gives good performance results but with high rate of emissions.
+Hence, from the above results it is concluded that nozzle which is having 3 holes gives good performance results but with controlled rate of emissions.